 Insert the following paragraph after the now-shifted third paragraph (“A STA (local) for which dot11OCBAActiviated ...”):

-An MLD (local) keeps an enumerated state variable for each MLD (remote) with which direct communication between two MLDs through affiliated STAs of the two MLDs(#2077) via the WM is needed.
-In this context, direct communication between two MLDs through affiliated STAs of the two MLDs(#2077) refers to the transmission of any Class 2 or Class 3 frame with an Address 1 field that matches the MAC address of the STA affiliated with the remote MLD and an Address 2 field that matches the MAC address of the STA affiliated with the local MLD.
+An MLD (local) keeps an enumerated state variable for each MLD (remote) with which direct communication between two MLDs through one STA affiliated with the local MLD to another STA affiliated with the remote MLD(#2077) via the WM is needed.
+In this context, direct communication between two MLDs through one STA affiliated with the local MLD to another STA affiliated with the remote MLD(#5633)(#2077) refers to the transmission of any Class 2 or Class 3 frame with an Address 1 field that matches the MAC address of the STA affiliated with the remote MLD and an Address 2 field that matches the MAC address of the STA affiliated with the local MLD.

 (…existing texts….)